 Refresh bank authorization

-If a user's bank authorization expires or is invalidated (for example, due to a password change or a security update at the bank), you must re-authenticate the user to continue processing payments.
+If a customer's bank authorization expires or is invalidated (for example, due to a password change or a security update at the bank), you must re-authenticate the customer to continue processing payments.

-Trustly provides a mechanism to detect these scenarios and relaunch the Lightbox to restore connectivity without requiring the user to select their bank or their preferred bank account again.
+Trustly provides a mechanism to detect these scenarios and relaunch the Lightbox to restore connectivity without requiring the customer to re-enter all their details.

 Prerequisites

-• Original transaction ID: The ID of the transaction that requires re-authentication.
-If you're missing the ID, use the List transactions endpoint to search for the original transaction using your merchantReference.
+- Original Transaction ID: The ID of the transaction that requires re-authentication.
+If you are missing the ID, use the List transactions endpoint to search for the original transaction using your

 Detect a required refresh